srvk/DiViMe/docs/source/usage.md

 If you have some annotations that you have made, you probably want to know how well our tools did - how close they were to your hard-earned human annotations.

 You may first need to generate .rttm files for the evaluation.
 We provide some undocumented tools for this in `utils`, which you can use at your own risk.
-The only case that is currently supported and documented here is when you have an ELAN file following the ACLEW annotation scheme at least in the following ways:
+The only case that is currently supported and documented here is when you have an ELAN file following the ACLEW annotation scheme exhaustively (i.e., the whole file has been annotated by humans) at least in terms of how participants are called.
+To generate rttms for evaluation,

-- you have a tier called "
-- you have intervals that are
+`vagrant ssh -c "eafAAS2rttm_folder.sh data/"`

+You should see appear files that are called exactly like your .eaf's but that have an rttm format.
+See Format section for explanation on how to read the resulting rttm.

+**IMPORTANT** The rttm's containing this human annotation should be named exactly the same as your sound files!!!

 Type a command like the one below:

 `vagrant ssh -c "eval.sh data/ tocomboSad accuracy"``